smartcontractkit/external-adapters-js/packages/core/bootstrap/README.md

 - `REQUEST_COALESCING_ENTROPY_MAX`: Optional number, defaults to `0`.
 Amount of random delay (entropy) in milliseconds that will be added to requests.
 Avoids issue where the request coalescing key won't be set before multiple other instances in a burst try to access the same key.

 ## WebSockets

+- Adapters who interact with data providers that support websockets will be able to use them offering a WS interface.
+Each adapter will have its corresponding WS documentation.
+- Only one WS connection will be opened and used.
+- On every different request, the adapter will subscribe to the corresponding channel.
+- From the moment the subscription is confirmed, the adapter will start receiving messages with the relevant information, __piping this information to the cache__.
+On future requests, the adapter will always have __fresh data saved on cache__.
+If there is no data available in cache, the adapter will continue with its default execution.
+- Subscriptions have an expiration time.
+If no new incoming requests ask for this information during this time, the subscription will be cancelled.
+    - `WS_SUBSCRIPTION_TTL`: Subscription expiration time in ms. `70000` by default
+- Subscriptions have an unresponsive expiration time.
+If the adapter doesn't receive messages from an open subscription during this time, a resubscription will be tried.
+    - `WS_SUBSCRIPTION_UNRESPONSIVE_TTL`: Unresponsive subscription expiration time in ms. `70000` by default
+- For the websockets to be effective, __caching needs to be enabled__